 It has been an exciting year for Creative Dundee.
-We delivered our largest ever Pecha Kucha Night Dundee Vol.24 at the Caird Hall in May with record audiences of 800+ and were honoured to host a Pecha Kucha Night for Abertay University as part of their 25th Anniversary celebrations.
+We hosted our largest ever Pecha Kucha Night Dundee Vol.24 at the Caird Hall in May with record audiences of 800+!
+On the same night, we launched Pass the Mic, our publication outlining the history of Creative Dundee and its relationship to our city.
+We were delighted to lead the development and delivery of Hubs for Good, a capacity building programme for creative hub leaders across Malaysia; and were pleased to host a Pecha Kucha Night for Abertay University as part of their 25th Anniversary celebrations.
 We have continued to work with partners and develop new collaborations that benefit the city’s creative sector and communities.
-It was also a year of change for Team Creative Dundee with Gillian and Claire taking some leave and Lori and Katja joining the team.
+It was also a year of change for Team Creative Dundee with Gillian and Claire taking some leave in the middle of the year and Lori and Katja joining the team.

 Here is a look back at some of the team’s highlights of 2019 and what we are looking forward to in 2020.